Published on May 4th, 2019 | by Chuck49

 Note: Verizon Up is only for mobile phone users.
 Verizon Fios users can participate in a different rewards program called Verizon My Rewards+.

 Those who still have Verizon Smart Rewards can use them by October 31.
 Unfortunately, points do not roll over to the new program, and there aren’t any good deals to be had with them; people are trying to unload their huge stash of points to get any sort of $5 gift card via auctions.

 Each 1 credit earned entitles you to one reward.
-It doesn’t matter which reward you pick – it’s always one reward per 1 credit, meaning one reward per $300 in spend.
-Once earned, you have 60 days to redeem a credit.
+It doesn’t matter which reward you pick – it’s always one reward per 1 credit, meaning one reward per month.
+Once earned, you have 30 days to redeem a credit.

 Reward options are refreshed each month.
 To give you an idea, here is a list of some of the current options:

 - $5 Starbucks gift card

 - 20% off 10 Uber rides within a month